How to manage storage volumes

 The following restrictions apply:

-• Custom storage volumes of content type block or iso cannot be attached to containers, but only to virtual machines.
+• Storage volumes of content type block or iso cannot be attached to containers, only to virtual machines.

 • Storage volumes of content type iso are always read-only, and can therefore be attached to more than one virtual machine at a time without corrupting data.

-• File system storage volumes can’t be attached to virtual machines while they’re running.
+• Storage volumes of content type filesystem can’t be attached to virtual machines while they’re running.

-lxc storage volume attach <pool_name> <filesystem_volume_name> <instance_name> <location>
+lxc storage volume attach my-pool fs-vol c1 /data

-Custom storage volumes with the content type block do not take a location:
+Custom storage volumes with the content type block do not take a mount point:

-By default, the custom storage volume is added to the instance with the volume name as the device name.
+By default, custom storage volumes are added to the instance with the volume name as the device name.
 If you want to use a different device name, you can add it to the command:

-lxc storage volume attach <pool_name> <block_volume_name> <instance_name> <device_name>
+lxc storage volume attach my-pool bl-vol vm1 block-volume

 Attach the volume as a device

 The lxc storage volume attach command is a shortcut for adding a disk device to an instance.
-Alternatively, you can add a disk device for the storage volume in the usual way:
+The following commands have the same effect as the corresponding commands above:

-When using this way, you can add further configuration to the command if needed.
+This allows adding further configuration for the device.
 See disk device for all available device options.

 Configure I/O limits